Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Experiment Results

-We next evaluate the performance of diversity combining.
-Fig.~\ref{fig:CIFAR10-Combine} captures the test accuracies and training losses of diversity combining together with noise free and equal power allocation schemes.
-Although diversity combining is less flexible than the (continuous) transmit power control policy, we can see that it still outperforms the baseline method and approaches the noise-free ideal case.
-We notice that the training losses of diversity combining are larger than those of the equal power allocation scheme at the beginning stage of convergence, but as the diversity branches increase, the training losses eventually reduce and the model converges to a better global one.
-Particularly, diversity combining achieves $75.6\%$ and $47.8\%$ test accuracies for IID and non-IID data partitions, which is $3.9\%$ and $3.4\%$ better than the equal power allocation scheme.
+We next evaluate the performance of receive diversity combining.
+Due to space limitation, we only report the result for CIFAR-10, but similar conclusions hold for other tasks.
+Fig.~\ref{fig:CIFAR10-Combine} captures the test accuracies and training losses of receive diversity combining together with noise free and equal power allocation schemes.
+Although receive diversity combining is less flexible than the (continuous) transmit power control policy, we can see that it still outperforms the baseline method and approaches the noise-free ideal case.
+We notice that the training losses of receive diversity combining are larger than those of the equal power allocation scheme at the beginning stage of convergence, but as the diversity branches increase, the training losses eventually reduce and the model converges to a better global one.
+Particularly, receive diversity combining achieves $75.6\%$ and $47.8\%$ test accuracies for IID and non-IID data partitions, which is $3.9\%$ and $3.4\%$ better than the equal power allocation scheme.